Sehar Fatima

 On TikTok, the content format you choose can change what you pay.
 Trend-based short videos, like quick lip-syncs or viral dance clips, usually cost less.
 They’re faster to produce and even follow a ready-made formula that TikTok creators can film in minutes.

-Below, I’ve shared an example of a short 11-second TikTok reel that shows what I mean:
+Here’s an example of a short 11-second TikTok reel that demonstrates this:

 Long-form storytelling content, on the other hand, takes more time and effort.
 If you’re asking a content creator to produce a detailed product review, tutorial, or behind-the-scenes vlog, expect higher influencer pricing.
 These videos require more planning, editing, and sometimes extra gear, all of which raise the per-video rate.